Dibae101/ARPF-TI/README.md

-# ARPF-TI: Advanced Request Processing Framework with Threat Intelligence
+# ARPF-TI: Advanced Rule-based Protection Framework with Threat Intelligence

 ARPF-TI is a robust system designed to process web requests with integrated threat intelligence capabilities, focusing on security and analysis.
 The platform combines traditional rule-based filtering with advanced AI-powered threat detection to provide comprehensive protection and insights.